Fgazzelloni/tutorials/README.md

 ### Audience:

-User of R with less than 1 year of continual experience, will gain confidence as well as direct information on how to make a map and model spatial data.

-The tutorial is also for users with more than two years of continual experience, who are interested in spatial model visualizations.
+The tutorial is for users with more than one year of continual experience, who are interested in spatial model visualizations.

 ### Prerequisites:

 -	Knowledge of different R data types & structures such as the difference between numeric and character values, what is a data frame and a vector, etc.

 -	Knowledge of the difference between the base and the {ggplot2} approaches to data visualizations.

 -	Basic knowledge of modeling with R, such as what is a model, why models are useful, what is an outcome and a predictor.

 -	Basic knowledge of a GitHub repository, such as how to get access to data, etc.

 ### Computing requirements:

 Participants should have a laptop with access to the internet.
 Installation of R is not required but recommended; the participants can use RStudio Cloud workspace.
-A GithHub account would be suggested.

 #### Required R Packages: